artiya4u/zwipe/readme.md

 # Zwipe

-## Swipe Tinder on your bike
+## Tinder + Indoor Cycling = Zwipe

-Zwipe enables you to swipe Tinder while riding your indoor bike.
-It can help you get fit and find your date at the same time.
-It's fun and engaging experience.
+Get Fit, Find Love: Get in shape and find your perfect match on Tinder with Zwipe indoor cycling.

 ### Requirements